 Fact: Unless you live in South Australia, you can no longer register to be a donor when applying for your driver’s licence.

-- You now need to join the Australian Organ Donor Register.
-It takes less than a minute to check if you are already registered.
+- You need to join the Australian Organ Donor Register.
+It takes less than one minute to check if you are already registered.

 - If you live in South Australia you can register to be a donor when applying for or renewing your driver’s licence.
 This is then transferred directly to the Australian Organ Donor Register.